 VLANs allow us to logically separate groups of users using a layer two switch.
-This lets us create smaller broadcast domains and segregate user data without a router.
+We can use VLANs to create smaller broadcast domains and segregate user data without a router.
 Switches supporting VLANs allow you to assign groups of ports to different VLANs – for example, ports 1 – 5 could be in VLAN 1, ports 6 – 8 in VLAN 2 and ports 9 and 10 in VLAN 3.
-Consequently, devices in VLAN 1 can only send Ethernet frames to other devices in VLAN 1 and the same is true for devices in VLAN 2 and VLAN 3.
-If users on VLAN 1 need to communicate with users in VLAN 2 then we need to add a router which lets us route packets between the VLANs at layer 3 (the IP layer).
-Essentially, VLANs let us create multiple separate LANs without having to use a separate switch – we separate the Ethernet networks logically on the switch instead of physically.
+Consequently, devices in VLAN 1 can only send Ethernet frames to other devices in VLAN 1, and the same is true for devices in VLAN 2 and VLAN 3.
+If users on VLAN 1 need to communicate with users in VLAN 2, then we need to add a router which lets us route packets between the VLANs at layer 3 (the IP layer).
+In summary, VLANs let us create multiple separate LANs without having to use multiple switches – we separate the Ethernet networks logically on the switch instead of physically.

-It is possible to reorganise network layout by reconfiguring a switch instead of having to physically unplug cables.
+- It is possible to reorganise the network layout by reconfiguring a switch, removing the need to unplug cables physically.

-In order to keep track of the different VLANs on a trunk port, each Ethernet frame must be ‘tagged’ by the originating switch.
+Each Ethernet frame must be ‘tagged’ by the originating switch to keep track of the different VLANs on a trunk port.
 The receiving switch then reads the VLAN tag on each frame and sends the traffic out on the appropriate ports in that VLAN.
 There are two primary protocols used for implementing VLAN trunks: Cisco’s Inter-Switch Link (ISL) protocol and IEEE 802.1Q.
-The protocol used between two devices must be the same as the two protocols are not compatible with each other however it is possible to use both protocols within a single network as the tagging occurs between each trunk (pair of devices) inde-pendently.
+ISL and 802.1Q are not compatible with each other; therefore, the protocol used between two devices must be the same.
+However, it is possible to use both protocols within a single network as the tagging occurs between each trunk (pair of devices) independently.

-ISL is deprecated and shouldn’t be used in new networks – 802.1Q is considered standard.
+- ISL is deprecated and should not be used in new networks – 802.1Q is considered standard.

-ISL encapsulates the Ethernet frame to add the tag whereas 802.1Q inserts the tag directly into the Ethernet frame.
-ISL therefore increases the amount of data being transmitted whilst 802.1Q alters the original frame but can then be transmitted over a standard Ethernet link.
+- ISL encapsulates the Ethernet frame to add the tag whereas 802.1Q inserts the tag directly into the Ethernet frame.
+Therefore, ISL increases the amount of data being transmitted.
+802.1Q alters the original frame but can then be transmitted over a standard Ethernet link.
 There are pros and cons to both approaches.